dl-4-health-uiuc/ecg_classification/README.md

 # ECG Heartbeat Classification using Convolutional Neural Network (CNN) and Application of Transfer Learning for MI Classification

 Deep Learning (DL) has recently become a research subject in a variety of fields, including healthcare, where timely identification of anomalies on an electrocardiogram (ECG) can be critical in patient monitoring.
 This technology has recently shown remarkable progress in a variety of tasks, and there are high hopes for its potential to transform clinical practice.
 Rather than studying and applying transferable information through tasks, most studies have focused on classifying a collection of conditions on a dataset annotated for that task.
-In this paper, we implement a model based on deep convolutional neural networks i.e. CNNNet which is able to accurately classify five different heartbeat arrhythmias as per the AAMI EC57 standards.
+In this project, we implemented a model based on deep convolutional neural networks i.e. CNNNet which is able to accurately classify five different heartbeat arrhythmias as per the AAMI EC57 standards.
 Further, we proposed a method for transferring the knowledge acquired by the model in this task to myocardial infraction (MI) classification.
+We trained our proposed model on PhysionNet’s MIT-BIH and PTB Diagnostics datasets and evaluated its performance.
+According to the results, the proposed CNNNet is able to make predictions with overall F1-score of 0.9366 on arrhythmia classification, 0.9677 on MI prediction using the learned representation through transfer learning and 0.9957 on MI prediction when the model is trained from scratch.